Jellyfish-Insights/aurelia/run_on_docker.md

 `--force-recreate`: Recreate containers even if their configuration and image haven't changed.

-`--build` is a straightforward and it will create the docker images before starting the containers.
-The `--force-recreate` flag will stop the currently running containers forcefully and spin up all the containers again even if you do not have changed anything into it's configuration.
+`--build` is straightforward and it will create the docker images before starting the containers.
+The `--force-recreate` flag will stop the currently running containers forcefully and spin up all the containers again even if you do not have changed anything into its configuration.
 So, if there are any changes, those will be picked-up into the newly created containers while preserving the state of volumes.